Good to know

 The year 2000 saw the first public display of the Nike Shox technology in the form of the Nike Shox R4 where the "R" stands for "running."
 A simultaneous model was created for basketball namely the Nike Shox BB4.
 The two were the first generation of silhouettes that were fused with the columned innovation.
 They were followed by other advanced designs that specifically cater different activities like the Nike Shox XT which stands for "cross-training."

 The breakthrough's fame was accounted for by the basketball dunk superstar, Vince Carter.
 During the 2000 Olympic Games, Carter jumped over 7'2" French Center Frederic Weis and dunked the ball.
 It was a spectacular feat that resonated unto basketball future generations as one of the spectacular dunks of all time, thus, coining Carter as "Vinsanity."
-The pro was seen wearing the Nike Shox BB4 during the play which in turn pushed Nike to collaborate a shoe line for the rising dunk master.

 - The sneaker utilizes Phylon for its midsole cushioning in the forefoot which is lightweight.